 According to the Palestinian Authority, headed by Mahmoud Abbas, the borders of the future State of Palestine are « based on the pre-1967 borders »: the Palestine would include the Gaza Strip, the West Bank and the eastern Jerusalem, as the capital of the new state.
 The framework of this solution is set out in the UN resolutions on the « peaceful settlement of the question of Palestine », going back to 1974.

-In Washington, Obama Administration supports « a two-state solution that results in a secure Israel alongside a sovereign and viable Palestine ».
+In Washington, Obama Administration supported « a two-state solution that results in a secure Israel alongside a sovereign and viable Palestine ».

 In Israel, Benjamin Netanyahu, the leader of Likud since 1993 and the Prime Minister of Israel since 2009, endorsed for the first time in June 2009 the idea of a Palestinian state alongside Israel, but he demanded that the Palestinians recognize Israel as the Jewish national state with an undivided Jerusalem as the capital of the Israel.
-Anyway, in March 2010, he said that Israel would never agree to withdraw from the Jordan Valley under any agreement signed with the Palestinians.
-Five years later, in March 2015, Netanyahu returned to a hardline approach to the Arab-Israeli conflict and promised that no Palestinian state would be established as long as he remains in office as Prime Minister of Israel.
+However, he will quickly change his mind and in March 2010 he declared that Israel would never agree to withdraw from the Jordan Valley under any agreement signed with the Palestinians.
+Five years later, in March 2015, Netanyahu, having already returned to a hardline approach to the Arab-Israeli conflict, had to promise that no Palestinian state would be established as long as he remains in office as Prime Minister of Israel.

 And life goes on...

 This site is optimized for Internet Explorer 9.0 or above

 For any questions, comments or concerns, please feel free to contact us: firstname.lastname@example.org.